 Eversource ConnectedSolutions Wi-Fi Air Conditioners

-Eversource began the ConnectedSolutions Window A/C Controls program in 2020 for customers that are otherwise unable to participate in the Wi-Fi thermostat program due to a lack of central A/C. The program targets implementer, ThinkEco, enrolls and orchestrates DR events for Wi-Fi enabled equipment to reduce cooling loads.
+Eversource began the ConnectedSolutions Window A/C Controls program in 2020 for customers that are otherwise unable to participate in the Wi-Fi thermostat program due to a lack of central A/C. The program implementer, ThinkEco, enrolls and orchestrates DR events for Wi-Fi enabled equipment to reduce cooling loads.
 This evaluation assessed the accuracy of the employed 10-of-10 baseline and estimated ex post impacts for summer 2021 events.
 Based on the findings in this evaluation, we developed a set of program recommendations.

 Recommendation 1: Assess device manufacturer’s data quality prior to their inclusion in the program.
 The quality of telemetry data varies by manufacturer.
 The absence of accurate telemetry creates uncertainty regarding the program performance.
 If a device manufacturer is unable to provide this data, there is no assurance that demand response events are being dispatched to the customer and no way to quantify their load reductions.